Direct probing of the simulation complexity of open quantum many-body dynamics: Introduction

-We show both analytically and numerically that increasing dissipation reduces the correlation length over time, indicating that open quantum system dynamics may be easier to simulate at long times than the real-time evolution of Hamiltonian systems.
-In the quantum case, we simulate the evolution of local spin observables in a dissipative spin chain.
+We show both analytically and numerically that increasing dissipation reduces the correlation length over time for quantum spin systems.
+This indicates that the dynamics of open quantum spins may be easier to simulate at long times than their closed counterpart.
+In the quantum case, we simulate the evolution of local spin observables in a dissipative spin chain with transversal and longitudinal fields up to 25 spins.
 The classical simulation complexity is characterised by the bond dimension and operator entanglement entropy, which quantify the growth of correlations and the cost of representing the system state efficiently.
-In contrast to the quantum case, we observe numerically that the complexity of classical TN simulations remains non-decreased with increasing dissipation strength, thereby establishing a separation between quantum and classical scaling.
-This suggests the existence of regions, where quantum methods may be easier to find advantages over classical techniques.
+In contrast to the quantum case, we observe numerically that the complexity of classical TN simulations remains non-decreased with increasing dissipation strength, thereby showing a separation between quantum and classical scaling.
+This suggests the existence of regions, where quantum methods may be easier to find advantages over classical techniques in dissipative chaotic spin systems.
 Finally, we consider an extension to ground-state preparation under time-dependent Lindbladians, where the jump operators are applied randomly at different sites over time in contrast to the dissipative methods in~\cite{lin2025dissipative,ding2024single}.